yuna0x0/pds-dash/README.md

 currently, the name of the theme is determined by the directory name, and the theme itself is defined in `theme.css` inside that directory.

-you can switch themes by changing the `theme` property in `config.ts`.
+you can switch themes by changing the `VITE_THEME` environment variable in your `.env` file.

 the favicon is located at [`public/favicon.ico`](public/favicon.ico)